 BE THE FILAMENT: LIVING My Infinite Purpose

-Like all good stories, this one started in Vegas.
+Like many good stories, this one started in Vegas.

 My wife and I were with friends, riding up the escalator through The Chandelier lounge in the Cosmopolitan.